vominhtri231/Notes/Java/Standards/JPA/Intro.md

-JPA stands for Java Persistant API, a Java standard for Object relation mapping (ORM)
+JPA stands for Java Persistence API, a Java standard for Object relation mapping (ORM)
-There are some ORM framworks that implement JPA: Hibernate, EclipseLink, etc.
+There are some ORM frameworks that implement JPA: Hibernate, EclipseLink, etc.